- What services does My Learning Springboard offer?

 How will I know if my child is making progress?

 We track progress in a variety of ways, including tutors’ anecdotal notes and informal assessments, classroom teacher feedback, student performance on schoolwork, assessments, and standardized tests, and parent and student feedback.
-As part of our holistic view of education and success, we are concerned with a child’s social and emotional development and, therefore, also carefully monitor a student’s motivation, confidence, and independence.
+As part of our holistic view of education and success, we are concerned with a child’s social and emotional development and, therefore, also carefully monitor a student’s motivation, confidence, independence, and executive function skills.
 Brad Hoffman, Faya Hoffman, and Laurie Gross are deeply involved with each case and work with tutors and colleagues to monitor instruction and student progress.
 Parents maintain decision-making about shared communication with outside professionals and schools.

 Where will the tutoring sessions take place?